clockworknowledge/menome_processor/README.md

 Start by running:
 **docker-compose build**

-This should build images defined in the Dockerfiles provided in the docker-compose yaml file.
+This will build images defined in the Dockerfiles for the API and the Worker provided in the docker-compose yaml file.

 **docker-compose up** will pull the rabbit and flower containers and then run them.